 Introduction to the Bayesian approach for statistical inference.
 Explore prior, posterior, and predictive distributions: conjugate priors; informative and non-informative priors; models for normal, categorical, and count data; Bayesian computation, including MCMC and the Gibbs sampler; hierarchical models; and Bayesian model checking and model selection.
 The equivalent of three lecture hours a week for one semester.
 Prerequisite: Statistics and Data Sciences 431 or 321 with a grade of at least C-; Mathematics 340L or 341 or Statistics and Data Sciences 329C with a grade of at least C-; and credit with a grade of at least C- or registration for Statistics and Data Sciences 334.

 [Approved elective for SDS majors.
-Non-majors are restricted from enrollment in the course.
-Typically offered in fall semesters only.]
+Non-majors are restricted from enrollment in the course.]

 SDS 366: Data Visualization*

 Explore how to visualize data sets.
 Reason about, and communicate with, data visualizations.
 The equivalent of three lecture hours a week for one semester.
-Prerequisite: Statistics and Data Sciences 320E; 322E; or SDS 313 and 315.
+Prerequisite: SDS 320E and SDS 322E with grades of at least C-; or SDS 315 and SDS 313 with grades of at least C-.
 Only one of the following may be counted: Statistics and Data Sciences 366 and 375 (topic: Data Visualization in R).

 *Formerly offered under SDS 375: Special Topics in Scientific Computation.